Fools Garden: Second line-up change (2014–present)

 The band's line-up changed again in 2014–2015.
 First of all, Gabriel Holz returned to Fools Garden in the autumn of 2014.
 In early 2015, keyboardist Torsten Kiefer joined the band, whereas in the early summer of the same year, drummer Claus Müller left the group and was replaced by Jan Hees.
 In 2015, Fools Garden performed cover versions of ten 1990s hit songs by various artists such as Depeche Mode, Annie Lennox, the Backstreet Boys, Bruce Springsteen, No Doubt and Madonna in their usual unique style for the third season of the RTL 90s-themed music show "Formula 1".
-For ten consecutive weeks, Fools Garden performed each song under the moderation of Peter Illman.
+For ten consecutive weeks, Fools Garden performed each song under the moderation of Peter Illmann.
 It was decided to release these cover versions on an album called Flashback.

 At the end of 2016, Fools Garden together with the German jazz singer Karl Frierson recorded a new song "New World", which was released in early 2017.
 In the same year, the 10-episode documentary "25 Years to New World" was released on the band's official YouTube channel.

 In April 2018, Fools Garden released their next album Rise and Fall, which was recorded at the band's own studio in Neuhausen.
 It was the first time when Gabriel Holz participated in composition of all the songs, along with Peter Freudenthaler and Volker Hinkel.
 It's the band's first album since 2000's For Sale to enter the German charts, reaching #97 between 7 and 13 May 2018.
 Maxazine named the album "the best since Dish of the Day and successor Go and Ask Peggy for the Principal Thing", and Musikreviews.de called Rise and Fall "the best album since 1995."
 To promote the new material, Fools Garden embarked on an extensive concert tour across Germany.
 Peter Freudenthaler and Volker Hinkel also expressed their desire to do a concert tour in the UK someday.

 During the COVID-19 pandemic, Fools Garden organized the online festival on Instagram called "Garden Festival".
-It was hold on 1 May 2020, and was also associated with a fundraising campaign organized by the Rotary Club Pforzheim.
+It was held on 1 May 2020, and was also associated with a fundraising campaign organized by the Rotary Club Pforzheim.
 In the summer of the same year, Peter Freudenthaler, Volker Hinkel and Jan Hees took part in the recording of songs "ABCD" and "La-rissa" of the Italian music project La Crisi Di Luglio.
 At the moment the band is working on a new album.
 The first song "Outta Love" recorded in electro-pop genre was released on 25 September.

+On 24 November 2022 it was announced that BMG Rights Management had acquired the recordings catalog of Fools Garden.

+In 2024, Fools Garden released an EP, Lemon Tree, as limited edition release for Record Store Day.